While some prospective LASIK patients may like the idea of being “asleep” during the procedure, there would be many drawbacks… Read More

 PRK / LASIK

 Refractive Keratectomy (PRK) is a laser vision correction procedure using the same type of laser used in LASIK, known as an excimer laser.
 Also known as Advanced Surface Ablation or LASEK (Laser-Assisted Sub-Epithelial Keratectomy or Laser Epithelial Keratomileusis), it corrects vision by reshaping the cornea in a manner similar to LASIK.
-Instead of using a microkeratome or laser to prepare the cornea for treatment, PRK is performed by removing the thin layer of skin on the surface of the cornea known as the epithelium and then applying to laser to reshape the surface.
+Instead of using a microkeratome or laser to prepare the cornea for treatment, one of our eye doctors will perform PRK by removing the thin layer of skin on the surface of the cornea known as the epithelium and then applying the laser to reshape the surface.

 To loosen the skin cells for the PRK treatment, a softening solution is applied to the surface of the eye.
 After the solution is removed, the epithelium is gently moved aside with a blunt surgical spatula and the laser treatment is performed.
 A bandage contact lens is then placed over your eyes to aid in healing while the epithelium then naturally grows back over the course of about one week.
 Your experience on the day of surgery will otherwise be quite similar to what you would experience with LASIK.